-WE HAVE SIGNIFICANT INDEBTEDNESS AND WILL BE REQUIRED TO APPLY VARYING PORTIONS OF OUR CASH FLOW FROM OPERATIONS TO SERVICE OUR INDEBTEDNESS.
-OUR CREDIT FACILITIES, SENIOR UNSECURED NOTES, OTHER OUTSTANDING INDEBTEDNESS AND ANY ADDITIONAL INDEBTEDNESS WE INCUR IN THE FUTURE IMPOSE, OR MAY IMPOSE, SIGNIFICANT OPERATING AND FINANCIAL RESTRICTIONS, WHICH MAY PREVENT US FROM CAPITALIZING ON BUSINESS OPPORTUNITIES.
+WE HAVE SIGNIFICANT INDEBTEDNESS WHICH COULD ADVERSELY EFFECT OUR FINANCIAL POSTION AND PREVENT US FROM FULFILLING OUR OBLIGATIONS UNDER SUCH INDEBTEDNESS.
+ANY REFINANCING OF THIS DEBT COULD BE AT SIGNIFICANTLY HIGHER INTEREST RATES.
 OUR SUBSTANTIAL INDEBTEDNESS COULD LEAD TO ADVERSE CONSEQUENCES THAT MAY HAVE A MATERIAL ADVERSE EFFECT ON OUR BUSINESS, FINANCIAL POSITION AND RESULTS OF OPERATIONS AND COULD CAUSE THE MARKET VALUE OF OUR COMMON STOCK TO DECLINE.

-Our high level of indebtedness could have important consequences, including but not limited to:
+Our level of indebtedness could have important consequences, including but not limited to:

-- increasing our vulnerability to general adverse economic and industry conditions; - requiring us to dedicate a substantial portion of our cash flow from operations and proceeds of any equity issuances to payments on our indebtedness, thereby reducing the availability of cash flow to fund working capital, capital expenditures, acquisitions and investments and other general corporate purposes; - making it difficult for us to optimally capitalize and manage the cash flow for our businesses; - limiting our flexibility in planning for, or reacting to, changes in our businesses and the markets in which we operate; - making it difficult for us to meet the leverage and interest coverage ratios required by our Senior Credit Agreement; - limiting our ability to borrow money or sell stock to fund our working capital, capital expenditures, acquisitions and debt service requirements and other financing needs; - increasing our vulnerability to increases in interest rates in general because a substantial portion of our indebtedness bears interest at floating rates; - requiring us to sell assets in order to pay down debt; - restricting us from exploiting business opportunities; - increasing our cost of borrowings; and - placing us at a competitive disadvantage to our competitors that have less debt.
+- increasing our vulnerability to general adverse economic and industry conditions; - requiring us to dedicate a substantial portion of our cash flow from operations to make debt service payments, thereby reducing the availability of cash flow to fund working capital, capital expenditures, acquisitions and investments and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, changes in our businesses and the markets in which we operate; - limiting our ability to obtain additional financing to fund our working capital, capital expenditures, acquisitions and debt service requirements and other financing needs; - increasing our vulnerability to increases in interest rates in general because a substantial portion of our indebtedness bears interest at floating rates; and - placing us at a competitive disadvantage to our competitors that have less debt.